beanumber/etl/README.md

 cars <- etl("mtcars")
 ```

-    ## Not a valid src.
-Creating a src_sqlite for you at:
+    ## No database was specified so I created one for you at:

-    ## /tmp/RtmpDxu52x/file222a424b80d4.sqlite3
+    ## /tmp/RtmpJgMhZN/file5068471239ee.sqlite3

 ``` r
 class(cars)